-In 2009, Government Services net sales of \$4,155 million represented 27% of our total net sales.
+In 2010, Government Services net sales of \$3,963 million represented 25% of our total net sales.
 The businesses in this segment provide a full range of engineering, technical, analytical, information technology (IT), advisory, training, logistics and support services to the DoD, DoS, DoJ and U.S. Government intelligence agencies and allied foreign governments.
 Major services for this reportable segment include:

-- communication software support, information technology services and a wide range of engineering development services and integration support; - high-end engineering and information systems support services used for command, control, communications and ISR architectures, as well as for air warfare modeling and simulation tools for applications used by the DoD, DHS and U.S. Government intelligence agencies, including missile and space systems, UAVs and manned military aircraft; - developing and managing extensive programs in the United States and internationally that focus on teaching, training and education, logistics, strategic planning, organizational design, democracy transition and leadership development; - human intelligence support and other services, including linguist and translation services and related management to support contingency operations and current intelligence-gathering requirements; - Command & Control Systems and Software services in support of maritime and expeditionary warfare; - intelligence, analysis and solutions support to the DoD, including the U.S. Armed Services combatant commands and the U.S. Government intelligence agencies, including those within the U.S. Armed Services; - technical and management services, which provide support of intelligence, logistics, C3 and combatant commands; and - conventional high-end enterprise IT support, systems and other services to the DoD and other U.S. federal agencies.
+- · communication software support, information technology services and a wide range of engineering development services and integration support; - high-end engineering and information systems support services used for command, control, communications and ISR architectures for applications used by the DoD, DHS and U.S. Government intelligence agencies, including missile and space systems, UAVs and manned military aircraft; - developing and managing extensive programs in the United States and internationally that focus on teaching, training and education, logistics, strategic planning, organizational design, democracy transition and leadership development; - human intelligence support and other services, including linguist and translation services and related management to support contingency operations and current intelligence-gathering requirements; - Command & Control Systems and Software services in support of maritime and expeditionary warfare; - intelligence, analysis and solutions support to the DoD, including the U.S. Armed Services combatant commands and the U.S. Government intelligence agencies, including those within the U.S. Armed Services: - · technical and management services, which provide support of intelligence, logistics, C3 and combatant commands; and - conventional high-end enterprise IT support, systems and other services to the DoD and other U.S. federal agencies.